-When most of the country is covered in snow, LA is typically enjoying fall temperatures with highs in the 70s.
-This is great for those who of us love the warm weather, but if you or your little snow angels are longing to chill out and experience ice and snow, all it takes is a drive to higher elevations and the whole family can experience the thrill of winter sports, explore alpine landscapes, and take in the magic of winter for the day.
-Other people survive winter; Angelenos visit it.
+When most of the country is covered in snow, LA is typically enjoying mild temperatures with highs in the 70s.
+This is great for those of us who love the warm weather, but if you or your little snow angels are longing to chill out and find snow in LA for snowball fights and more, all it takes is a drive to higher elevations and the whole family can experience the thrill of winter sports, explore alpine landscapes, and take in the magic of winter for the day.

 So, where can you find snow in SoCal?
 Most people think of the tranquil beauty and snow-capped splendor of Yosemite, or the abundant snowfall and ski season that lasts well into summer at Mammoth.
 But in this crazy Covid year, we pulled those snowy wonderlands off our list due to the December 2020 stay-at-home order for almost all of California.
 Mammoth isn't even renting places on their properties this year, making a weekend away a tricky prospect.
 Luckily, LA is vast and varied and there are over a dozen places where families can ski, sled, or tube all day, and still be home for bedtime.

 Going wine tasting with kids in tow seems counterintuitive.
 How can you fully savor each red, white, and rosé, if you’re pulled in a thousand directions by your toddler?
 How can you go to a winery if children are not even allowed inside?
 It turns out that there are some kid-friendly wineries out there (hurray!), where being a wine enthusiast and a parent is totally feasible and enjoyable, too.
 Some of them are conveniently located just two hours away from LA in sunny Temecula Valley, Southern California’s Wine Country.

 Update 2020: All of the wineries below have reopened as of June 15, 2020.